 If you’re thinking of purchasing a high-quality guitar like the 514CE, it’s a good idea to first check out what other players are saying about it.
 We’ve found a few helpful reviews that might help you decide whether it’s right for you:

-This helpful review highlights one of the things that makes the 514CE a standout -- its responsiveness.
-This is an acoustic-electric guitar whose tone varies with the way you play, which is ideal for expressive musicians.
+This helpful review highlights one of the things that makes the 514CE a standout — its responsiveness.
+This is an acoustic-electric guitar whose tone varies with how you play, which is ideal for expressive musicians.

 This last review offers some insight into the strengths of the 514CE.
 It’s ideal for fingerpicking, but as this person has found, it’s also a great all-around instrument.